MrDTZ/Spammer/README.md

 # 😈️ Spammer 😈️

-- 📌️ This is Whatsapp spaming tol
+- 📌️ This is Whatsapp spaming tool

 - 📌️ Only Work in Kali Linux,Windows and Android.